The Best Sleep Positions to Avoid Neck and Back Pain

 Your body needs sleep to repair and regenerate muscle tissues, skin cells and bone.
 A study that examined the impacts of sleep on injuries found sleep deprivation caused a marked difference in molecular markers of muscle repair.
 This showed that sleep impacted the body’s regeneration functions and can support healing.
 So while you are healing being able to get some sleep is very important.

 Personally sleep does not always come easy for me, I am a mom, a doctor, a wife, a business owner and an employer and probably a few other things I am forgetting at the moment!
-I am also an expert worrier and I have trouble shutting my brain down sometimes!
 My personal favorites which make up my night time routine are: Getting adjusted, I always know I need an adjustment when my sleep patterns get bad.
 I exercise daily, I avoid caffeine as much as possible and definitely past about 2pm, I read at night and do some breathing exercises.
 I use the to do list tip and get things out of my head before I go to bed.
 I take magnesium and formula 303 before bed almost every night.
 I hope you have found these tips helpful, I encourage you to try a few of them out or include some new ones into your night time routine!

 We carry a couple of products in the clinic which our patients have had great results with: